Detroit Internet Exchange

-Detroit Internet Exchange ("DET-iX") is a Nonprofit 501(c)(6) Internet exchange point (IXP) located in Southfield, Michigan.
+Detroit Internet Exchange ("DET-iX") is a nonprofit 501(c)(6) Internet exchange point (IXP) located in Southfield, Michigan.
 It was founded in 2014 to help establish peering for local and regional Internet service providers.
-DET-iX currently has 72 members, with a maximum peak transfer speed of 1350.1 Gbit/s.
+DET-iX currently has 67 members and 81 connections, with a maximum peak transfer speed of 1866.9 Gbit/s.
 DET-iX is the first peering exchange of its kind in the Detroit area.

 The DET-iX switching fabric consists of multiple high capacity switches interconnected together.
 DET-iX members connect via 1, 10, 25 or a 100G ports.
 Members can pass traffic directly between one another, rather than purchasing through a third party provider.
 Further, the traffic stays local via the IXP as opposed to being routed in another major city.